b4ruch/burger/README.md

-# burger
+# EAT-DA-BURGER!!
-Burger logger with MySQL, Node, Express, Handlebars and a homemade ORM that follows the MVC design pattern
+Burger logger with MySQL, Node, Express, Handlebars and a homemade ORM that follows the MVC design pattern.